Mount Edziza volcanic complex: Names and etymology

 The Mount Edziza volcanic complex is sometimes referred to as the Mount Edziza–Spectrum Range complex or the Mount Edziza Plateau.
 Stratigraphically, it has also been referred to as the Mount Edziza Group or the Edziza Group.
 A number of explanations have been made regarding the origin of the name Edziza.
 A 1927 report by J. Davidson of the British Columbia Land Surveyors claims that Edziza means "sand" in the Tahltan language, referring to the deep volcanic ash deposits or pumice-like sand covering large portions of the Big Raven Plateau around Mount Edziza.
 According to David Stevenson of University of Victoria's Anthropology Department, "sand" or "dust" is instead translated as "kutlves" in the Tahltan language.
 An explanation listed in the BC Parks brochure is that Edziza means "cinders" in the Tahltan language.
 Another explanation proposed by Canadian volcanologist Jack Souther is that Edziza is a corruption of Edzerza, the name of a local Tahltan family.

 Geography and geomorphology

 Structure

 The geomorphology of the MEVC is in some ways similar to that of the Eyjafjallajökull volcano in Iceland.
 This includes its overall elongated structure, its flanking basaltic lava fields and its summit ice cap surrounded by silica-rich volcanic rocks.
 The elongated structure of the MEVC is about 65 km long and 20 km wide.
-It comprises a broad, steep-sided, intermontane plateau that rises from a base elevation of 760 or 816 m.
+It forms a broad, steep-sided, intermontane plateau that rises from a base elevation of 760 or 816 m.
 Its sides tower 760 m above adjacent valleys that serve as drainageways for several streams.
 The edges of the plateau have been deeply incised by creeks that flow eastward and westward into Mess Creek, Kakiddi Creek and the Iskut River.
 A northerly-trending, elliptical, composite shield volcano consisting of multiple flat-lying lava flows forms the plateau.